 Ransomware is malware that encrypts the data of a user.
 The data is rendered unusable and the victim is ordered to pay a ransom fee to decrypt the data.
 Ransomware has increased in sophistication in recent years.

 In this article, we’ll cover targets and types of ransomware attacks and some immediate steps you can take if you have been a victim of a ransomware attack.
-Read on to learn about ransomware protection and prevention, including pre-execution, pre-damage, and post-damage.
+Read on to learn about ransomware threat protection and prevention, including pre-execution, pre-damage, and post-damage.

 Ransomware is malware that encrypts user data, making it useless to the victim.
 The attacker demands a ransom free in exchange for decrypting the data.
 Payment is typically demanded in cryptocurrency, and the costs can range between hundreds and thousands of dollars.
 Even if the ransom is paid, there is no guarantee that the data will be restored.